 2013 I released my first “official” single.
 It’s a slow, pop ballad called “What You Deserve”.
 Shortly after its release my music teacher, Neil Freebern, asked if he could orchestrate the song and use it as the finale in our winter concert.
 There is nothing more exciting than hearing a song you wrote come to life with a 60 piece orchestra and a 40 person chamber choir.
 It was epic.

 2014-2015 This was my learning/character building phase.
 You know the portion of the hero journey where the young medieval knight knows he will one day be a great knight but doesn’t realize he can’t even parry a sword being thrusted at him and ends up getting beaten to a pulp by an old wise wizard?
 It was kind of like that.
-But less dramatic.
 I trained hard and learned a lot about my craft, myself, people, and the world.
-I released several singles during this time which to my current ears sound like absolute garbage but the processes was undeniably necessary and exhilarating.
+I released several singles during this time which aren’t my most proud records but the processes was undeniably necessary and exhilarating.

-2016 I graduated high school, released my first EP, and worked in the family business.
+2016 I graduated high school, released my first EP, and worked in the family business — a lot.
 Yeah, that was basically it.
-Wow, my life sounds so boring when condensed to a sentence.

-2017 I released my follow up EP, wrote a single called “Before It’s Too Late”, went to NYC with my best friend Gannon to guest-star on a radio show and promote said single, and then moved to Los Angeles later that year.
+2017 I released my follow up EP, wrote a song called “Before It’s Too Late”, went to NYC with my best friend Gannon to guest-star on a radio show and promote said song, and then moved to Los Angeles in October.

-2018 I was featured on a song called “Wake Up”, released my song “Last to Fall”, wrote and produced a song called “Madness” with my friend Lia Mangouras, and dropped a song about betrayal featuring Mell Bowser.
+2018 I was featured on a song called “Wake Up”, released my single “Last to Fall”, wrote and produced a song called “Madness” with my friend Lia, and dropped "Breathe" featuring Mell Bowser.

 2019 has been a whirlwind.
-I released a merchandise collection based on a phrase I found myself saying in all of my vlogs: “It’s gon’ be a good day”.
+I released a merchandise collection based on a phrase I found myself saying in all of my vlogs: “It’s gon’ be a good day!”.
+I put out five new songs in the last half of the year; three collaborations and two of my own singles, “Worth It!” and “Dear Depression”.
 I am currently enjoying life in Glendale, CA writing songs, making videos, meeting amazing people, and desperately trying to be a better person and artist every day.